Feeling Stressed? Here’s The Best Meditation Practice To Start With

 The practice may shift over time, but we need to start somewhere.

-Regarding the above intentions, I recommend learning to deal with stress by regulating your nervous system.
+Regarding the above intentions, I recommend learning to deal with inner stress or soul hunger by regulating your nervous system.
 There’s a difference between coping with chronic stress’s effects on our body, mind, and soul and external stressors such as complicated relationships, soul-sapping jobs, financial struggles, etc. Through meditation, we become more physically resilient and better deal with stressors.

 Establishing a core practice helps us calm our minds and be less reactive.
 Developing the ability to connect with our bodies and begin to notice what we’re feeling and how the external world is impacting us.

-The following three superpowers are integrated into a core meditation practice that I teach and practice daily:
+The following two intentions are integrated into a core meditation practice that I teach and practice daily:

 Relaxation builds our capacity to shift our nervous system from fight-flight-freeze to rest and digest, making us more resilient and less reactive.